Step-By-Step Guide To House Demolition

 In many instances, you will have to decommission utilities before applying for permits as stated above.
 However, no demolition works are to be done before shutting off utilities even if that is not the case.

+Before demolition begins, utilities must be safely decommissioned to prevent waste, damage, or hazards.
+This includes disconnecting electricity, gas, water, sewerage, and telecommunications.
 Disconnecting or abolishing utilities ensures the resources are not wasted but also prevents potential damages, which could be a lot more costly.
 If there are potential leaks, you need to plan accordingly and allow a couple of days between decommissioning and demolition.

 This should be done by licensed professionals and in agreement with utility retailers.
 You will need to disconnect and/or abolish electricity, gas, and water depending on the scope of work you intend to do.
 All of these together with sewerage and telecommunications need to be shut off or controlled outside the house.